Home For Babies For Children For Mums About Us Book Now

 Rest · Digest · Available

-Calm · Regulated · Safe · Where feeding works · Where development unfolds
+Calm · Regulated · Safe · Feeding can become easier · Where development unfolds

 Think about what prolonged stress does to your own body.
 Your shoulders hunch.
 Your jaw tightens.
-Your digestion unsettles — reflux, discomfort, a gut that won't behave.
+Your digestion can become unsettled — discomfort, a gut that won't behave as usual.
 You go from calm to overwhelmed faster than usual.

-Your baby's nervous system works in exactly the same way — in a much smaller, much more vulnerable body, with no other way to tell you.
+Your baby's nervous system can respond in similar ways — in a much smaller, much more vulnerable body, with no other way to tell you.

 These are the babies who need to be held constantly.
 Not because they're clingy, but because you are their entire regulation system right now.
 Your heartbeat, your warmth, your voice is what brings them down the ladder.
 This is the velcro baby — and they're not manipulating you.
 Their nervous system is on high alert, reaching for every available tool just to get through the day.